Kathleen-Y/burger_eat/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Kathleen-Y/Burger_eat?logo=github)

-Burger_eat.
-AS a USER I can input the burger I want to eat.
+[Burger_eat] AS a USER I can input the burger I want to eat.
 Then burger will be placed ready to eat.
 AS a USER has eaten the burger, THEN a USER can click a devour button and save the burger as eaten.
 THEN a USERs done with the burger,